vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/017_garbhadRMhaNam/_index.md

 +++
 ## Comment
 Found, except vs. 1 (in the order 4, 2, 3), in Pāipp. xix.
-Used by Kāuç.
+Used by Kāuś.
 (35. 12) in the rite for securing the fœtus against abortion.

 ## Translations